 The portion of unfunded liability not expected to be paid through PRI transfers or state reimbursements is amortized over closed periods.
 The UAL as of July 1, 2018 uses a 20-year period as a level percentage of payroll.
 UAL layers arising in future valuations will be amortized over their own 15-year periods.
-PRI transfers are made to pay for each PRI as granted over a five-year period.
+PRI transfers are made to pay for each PRI as granted.
 These transfers are treated as a receivable for purposes of developing the State rate.
 All payments are determined assuming total payroll increases by the annual inflation rate.